ivan0sokin/dandelion/README.md

-# dandelion
+# Dandelion

-A library for rendering 2D and 3D scenes
+A graphics engine for rendering 2D and 3D scenes